-Though the island (and its monolithic human figures) wasn’t opened to the public until 1966, it was annexed by Chile in 1888!
+Though Easter Island (and its monolithic human figures) wasn’t opened to the public until 1966, it was annexed by Chile in 1888.

 Last month, we dove into the fascinating history and culture of Chile with this article—a must-read if you’re considering cruising there!